 The Quantum Leap project conducts training in three continents.

-Start of the Quantum Leap project, a project of Friends of the Earth and the National Wildlife Federation in the US.
-The aim of the project is to train campaigners to become financially literate and are able to influence the private financial sector.
+US activists identify a need to focus on private sector financial institutions in addition to development banks like the World Bank.
+Friends of the Earth US and the US National Wildlife Federation set up the Quantum Leap project to train campaigners to become financially literate and influence private sector banks.
 The project's newsletter 'The Bull and the Bear' informs the financial sector on civil society concerns.